Begin the class by introducing the term combinations. Ask students

 You may also ask students to use the

-Bobbie Bear tool.
+Bobbie Bear interactive.
 Students can pick an outfit for Bobbie Bear and customize the outfit similar to the one on the activity sheet.

 Questions for Students

 1. How did your prediction compare to your actual answer?
 How do you explain this?